-For FlashArrays running 5.3.6 or earlier, DO NOT make this change online.
+For FlashArrays running 5.3.6 or earlier, do not make this change online.
 If an ESXi host is running VMs on the array you are setting the host personality on, data unavailability can occur.
 A fabric logout and login may occur and accidental PDL can occur.
 To avoid this possibility, only set this personality on hosts that are in maintenance mode or are not actively using that array.
-If the FlashArray is running 5.3.7 or later the ESXi host personality can be set online.
+If the FlashArray is running 5.3.7 or later, the ESXi host personality can be set online.

 - ESXi uses peripheral LUN IDs instead of flat LUN IDs—this changes how ESXi views any LUN ID on the FlashArray above 255.
-Since ESXi does not properly interpret flat LUN IDs, it sees LUN ID higher than 255 to be 16,383 higher than it should be (256 is seen as 16,639) which is outside of the supported range of ESXi.
+Since ESXi does not properly interpret flat LUN IDs, it sees LUN ID higher than 255 to be 16,383 higher than it should be (256 is seen as 16,639), which is outside of the supported range of ESXi.
 Setting the ESXi personality on the FlashArray for a given host switches the FlashArray LUN methodology to peripheral, allowing ESXi to see LUN IDs higher than 255.

-The ESXi host personality can be set through the FlashArray GUI, the CLI or REST.
-To set it via the GUI, click on Storage, then Hosts, then the host you would like to configure:
+The ESXi host personality can be set through the FlashArray GUI, the CLI, or REST.

 Connecting Volumes to Hosts